nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `AddEventCommandParser` reads the user's input and passes it to `ParserUtil` to ensure that the event's name, date and time are valid.
 Then, an `Event` is created with the returned `EventName`, `EventDate` and `EventTime` objects.
-This event will be supplied to the `addEventCommand` to be executed.
+This event will be supplied to the `AddEventCommand` to be executed.

 Since Managera employs a UniqueEventList, it should not have more than one event with the same name and date.
-The `addressBook` will check if the given event already exists.
-If not, it will be successfully added to the `addressBook` through the model.
+The `AddressBook` will check if the given event already exists.
+If not, it will be successfully added to the `AddressBook` through the model.
 Otherwise, an exception will be thrown, and an error message will be displayed to the user.

 #### Implementation Rationale